alisio/alisio-freepbx/README.md

 ### Usage Example

-Simple example that donwloads and installs FreePBX, asterisk and all dependencies
+Simple example that downloads and installs FreePBX, asterisk and all dependencies

 ```puppet
 include freepbx